From our legacy website

 at your municipal clerk’s office.
 You must show proof of residence.

-Starting 20 days before an election (from closing time on October 16, 2024, for the fall election), registration is closed.
+Starting 20 days before an election (from closing time on January 29, 2025, for the spring primary), registration is closed.
 You can only register in person in your city, town, or village clerk’s office (or other in-person absentee voting location), or at your polling place on Election Day.
 Please contact your local clerk before visiting their office, as the COVID-19 pandemic may have altered usual practice.

 Once ballots have been printed, if you register at your clerk’s office or other in-person absentee voting location, you may be able to vote at the same time.
 Check with your municipal clerk.

-From 5 p.m. on the Friday before an election (November 1, 2024, for the fall election) until Election Day, you may not register to vote, even at a location offering in-person absentee voting.
+From 5 p.m. on the Friday before an election (February 14, 2025, for the spring primary) until Election Day, you may not register to vote, even at a location offering in-person absentee voting.

 You may register at your polling place on Election Day.